|Maurice, Robin & Barry Gibb – 1975.|

 Their success in other parts of the world like Asia and Australasia held steady (if anything, it got bigger – click here to read more about this under-appreciated, highly prolific period in the Bee Gees career), but in the music world’s two most important markets they were dangerously close to being considered washed up.

-The over-simplified stories of how Barry, Robin and Maurice reinvented themselves from struggling Beatles-esque balladeers to record-breaking, dancefloor-fillling medalion-men have been told a million times: the advice of Eric Clapton to relocate to Miami, the teaming up with famed Atlantic soul producer Arif Mardin, Barry discovering his falsetto voice on Nights On Broadway, a corrugated bridge in Miami providing the sonic inspiration for the funky Jive Talkin’ intro etc etc. A year later the brothers would be so comfortable with their new style they felt comfortable proclaiming that You Should Be Dancing.
+The over-simplified stories of how Barry, Robin and Maurice reinvented themselves from struggling Beatles-esque balladeers to record-breaking, dancefloor-fillling medalion-men have been told a million times: the advice of Eric Clapton to relocate to Miami, the teaming up with famed Atlantic soul producer Arif Mardin, Barry discovering his falsetto voice on Nights On Broadway, a corrugated bridge in Miami providing the sonic inspiration for the funky Jive Talkin’ intro etc etc. A year later the brothers would be so at ease with their new style they felt comfortable commanding that You Should Be Dancing.
 Within three years they would have the biggest selling LP in history in Saturday Night Fever and in a mere five years (between 1975-80) they’d have placed no less than 14 songs at US #1 (eight as performers, a further six as writers).

 With Mardin originally being the one to push the brothers in a more commercial, R&B direction on 1974’s fine but underbought Mr Natural, 1975 saw the Bee Gees release a hit-packed album entitled Main Course.
 For many music critics this was the LP that helped usher in the disco era and on this day in music history, that LP’s most famous song – Jive Talkin’ – went to US#1.
 It’s hard to overstate just how much of a departure from earlier Bee Gees hits like How Can You Mend A Broken Heart and Massachusetts this seemed*.
 The stylistic leap was such that Gibb manager / impresario Robert Stigwood was able to pull-off his plain white label stunt for the second time.